xcodebeta/SpringRestApi/README.md

 To get started, you'll need 2 things:

-1. The Java JDK (development kit) version 1.8.
+1. The Java JDK (development kit) version 1.8
-2. The text editor or IDE of your choice.
+2. The text editor or IDE of your choice (recommend Eclipse or IntelliJ)
+    - Recommended IDE for use are Eclipse and IntelliJ

-Additional setup instructions are provided for IntelliJ IDEA and Eclipse.
+    - Additional setup instructions are provided for each below

 ## Configuring and Running the Project